 Brooks Ghost 11 vs Ghost 10

-In reality, these two shoes are quite similar.
+In reality, these two shoes are quite similar and there isn’t a lot new in this new version.
 However, one small change is that the Ghost 11 is considered a neutral runner, while the Ghost 1o is more of a stability shoe that can help you if you roll your foot inward when you run.

 We really loved the soft cushioned material here as well as knowing that the wall doesn’t extend too high up the heel.
 The heel underfoot provides great cushioning as well.
 Brooks’s patented “DNA LOFT” and “BioMoGo DNA” give the shoe the right amount of softness underfoot without forsaking responsiveness.